PatrickMacIlwaine/language-tutor/README.md

 With the addition of LLM's we can practice having real conversations with AI in our language of study.
 Now you can practice speaking and real conversation by yourself in your language of study.
 ## Integrations
-This project uses Amazon Polly, Google Cloud, Open AI, and SpeachRecognition.
+This project uses Amazon Polly, Google Cloud, Open AI, and Speech Recognition.